google/syzkaller/docs/linux_kernel_reporting_bugs.md

 8. Wait 1-3 days for people to update their kernels.
 9. Publish the exploit on `oss-security@lists.openwall.com`.

+A few notes:

+* There should ideally be no delay between reports to `security@kernel.org` and `linux-distros@vs.openwall.org`.
+* There should ideally be no delay between CVE description publication, distros' updates, upstream commit and notification to `oss-security@lists.openwall.com`.
+All of these should be on the same day, at worst.
+* The moment the issue is made public (e.g. patch is submitted upstream, CVE description published, etc.) it must be reported to `oss-security@lists.openwall.com` right away.

-A good example of an LPE announcement on `oss-security@lists.openwall.com` can be found [here](http://seclists.org/oss-sec/2016/q4/607).
+A good example of an LPE announcement structure on `oss-security@lists.openwall.com` can be found [here](http://seclists.org/oss-sec/2016/q4/607), however the timeline doesn't look right there: public announcement should have occured right after the patch was submitted to netdev.